Brittany-Reid/brittany-reid.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Brittany Reid is a postdoctoral researcher at the NAIST Software Engineering Lab.
+Brittany Reid is a postdoctoral researcher at the NAIST Software Engineering Lab whose work focuses on code reuse.
 {style="text-align: justify;"}